 Now regular readers of our college admissions blog may remember when we shined a spotlight on the ethics code of a much less prestigious organization for violating federal antitrust laws as we see it.
 As an analogy, if the National Association for College Admission Counseling (NACAC) is the Golden State Warriors of the NBA, well then the Independent Educational Consultants Association (IECA) is a middle school junior varsity team that struggles with layups.
 We have insisted for years that membership in the IECA isn’t worth the paper it’s written on but if you wish to brush up on our rationale for blasting this organization, read Part I, Part II, and Part III of our three part exposé.

 It wasn’t the only time Mark Sklarow violated the very principles of the organization he is charged with governing.
 He has been caught publicly criticizing our firm (while taking our membership dues while we were members — the chutzpah!), which happens to be a clear violation of IECA’s “Principles of Good Practice.”
 He also accepts the membership dues of a college counselor who has been caught blatantly plagiarizing Ivy Coach’s material.
-That college counselor, who is currently facing litigation brought by Ivy Coach for copyright infringement (a warning to all!), is someone the IECA wants working with students on their admissions essays?
+That college counselor is someone the IECA wants working with students on their admissions essays?
 Oy vey is right.

 Shame, shame, shame on Mark Sklarow and the Independent Educational Consultants Association!